G00293495/DigitalRainCPP/index.md

 }
 ```

 - DrawClouds uses the GoToXY function.
 This function is used as a utility function to set the cursor position in the console window.
 This allows me to have control over where the text is printed on the screen, allowing me to draw cool clouds and start the rain in certain positions.
 DrawClouds contains 2 clouds, cloud 1 and cloud 2.
-Cloud 1 is positioned at one fourth of the screen width and cloud 2 is positioned at 2 fourhts of the screen width.
-The GoToXY function is used multiple times to draw the cloud art that I found on the ASCII art website.
+Cloud 1 is positioned at one fourth of the screen width and cloud 2 is positioned at 2 fourths of the screen width.
+The GoToXY function is used multiple times to draw the cloud art that I found on the ASCII art website.[7]

 ```
 void GotoXY(int x, int y) {